michelecos/Reactions/README.md

 * npm install react react-dom
 * npm install babel-preset-react

-I created a Webpack config based on [James Nelson's instruction to configure Bower in 26 lines of code][2] trying to reduce line count as much as possibile and making slight changes.
+I created a Webpack config based on [James Nelson's instruction to configure Webpack in 26 lines of code][2] trying to reduce line count as much as possibile and making slight changes.

 	// webpack.config.js